 - Place the boiled noodles in the bottom of the bowl and scoop a chicken drumstick and the curry soup over the top.
 Top with a handful of fried noodles.

-- Serve with shallots, preserved mustard greens, lime slices, roast chili sauce, and a stalk or two of cilantro.
+- Serve with shallots, pickled mustard greens, lime slices, fried chili oil, and a stalk of cilantro.
+Enjoy!

 Tony